Connect with others who understand.

 — A MyParkinsonsTeam member

 The muscles in the larynx (voice box) that control vocal folds may also stop working well.
 This can cause dysphonia — trouble controlling speech tone.
-Motor function problems in the lips and mouth can make it harder to form words.
-This often leads to speech that sounds raspy and quiet.
+Motor function problems in the lips and mouth can make it harder to form words and often leads to raspy, quiet speech.
 Doctors may call this drop in voice quality poor phonation.
-Hypokinetic dysarthria is sometimes worse after deep brain stimulation — a surgery for Parkinson’s that sends electrical signals into parts of the brain to help control movement.

 Hyperkinetic Dysarthria

-The other kind of dysarthria is called hyperkinetic dysarthria.
-Taking certain Parkinson’s medications for a long time can cause involuntary movements, called dyskinesia.
+Taking certain Parkinson’s medications for a long time can cause involuntary movements called hyperkinetic dysarthria.
 When the muscles used for speech move in an unsteady way, speech can sound jerky, too.
+Hyperkinetic dysarthria is the less common type among people with Parkinson’s.

 Dysarthria can be hard for loved ones and Parkinson’s caregivers to understand and manage.
-This speech problem usually shows up before dysphagia — trouble with chewing and swallowing.
-Studies show that from 75 percent to 90 percent of people with Parkinson’s will develop some type of dysarthria.
-Hyperkinetic dysarthria is the less common type among people with Parkinson’s.
+This speech problem usually shows up before dysphagia (trouble with chewing and swallowing).
+Studies show that 75 percent to 90 percent of people with Parkinson’s will develop some type of dysarthria.

-Social Impact of Voice Problems
+What Is the Social Impact of Voice Problems?

-Parkinson’s-related speech impairment can make it harder to connect with others, as many MyParkinsonsTeam members have shared.
-“Has anyone else noticed that friends you have had for years no longer call or ask you to do anything?
-We never hear from people who we thought were close friends.
+Parkinson’s-related speech impairment can make it harder to connect with others.
+“Has anyone else noticed that friends you have had for years no longer call or ask you to do anything?” one MyParkinsonsTeam member asked.
+“We never hear from people who we thought were close friends.
 It is very isolating and hurtful.
-We wonder if it is because my husband’s speech isn’t very good,” one team member shared.
+We wonder if it is because my husband’s speech isn’t very good.”

 “I chant the Ramones chorus of ‘Hey!
 Ho!
 Let’s Go!’ to pump up my voice before I get on a phone call.”